DSpace/RestContract/workspaceitems.md

  * This is a new submission, it starts from an empty item

-## Multipart POST Method on a single workspaceitem
-In this scenario, all works in the same way as "Multipart POST Method", but user submits one or more file(s) containing metadata instead of remote resource id.
+In files scenario, all works in the same way as "remote resource",  but user submits one or more file(s) instead of remote resource id.
 There are some constraints to import files:
 *   File which doesn't have a valid parser will be discarded.
 *   If multiple files are attached, only the first valid one will parsed.
 Others will be just saved in the WorkspaceItem.
 *   All the files attached must have only one entry.
 Parsing files with more than one entry will result in exception throwing and 422 (Unprocessable Entity) HTTP status.

 An example curl call:

     curl --location --request POST 'https://dspace7.4science.it/dspace-spring-rest/api/submission/workspaceitems'
     --form 'file=@/path/to/bibtex-test.bib' --form 'file=@/path/to/pubmed-test.xml'